bxdoan/bxdoan/README.md

 <div align="center">

-> Every child is an artist.
-The problem is how to remain an artist once he grows up.
+> I am not a product of my circumstances.
+I am a product of my decisions.

-> — Pablo Picasso —
+> — Stephen Covey —

 </div>